grahamjx/fend-map/README.md

 ###API

 This project is powered by the Google Maps API and the Foursquare API.
-For each location, a getJSON to Foursquare is called and the corresponding infromation is used to populate info windows for each of the map markers.
+For each location, a getJSON to Foursquare is called and the corresponding information is used to populate info windows for each of the map markers.